 The Leeds Writers Circle tries to run three competitions a year.
 The competitions are open to all paid-up members of the circle, and are free to enter.

-The current competition is for Memoir, to be judged by Becky Cherriman.
+The current competition is for Poetry, to be judged by Kristina Diprose.

 The Challenge